-Banking and financial regulation by the state that goes beyond the assurance of transparency and honesty in financial markets can impede efficiency, increase the costs of financing entrepreneurial activity, and limit competition.
+State banking and financial regulation that goes beyond the assurance of transparency and honesty in financial markets can impede efficiency, increase the costs of financing entrepreneurial activity, and limit competition.
 If the government intervenes in the stock market, for instance, it contravenes the choices of millions of individuals by interfering with the pricing of capital-the most critical function of a market economy.